Code-Institute-Submissions/recipe-book-2/README.md

 ### Acknowledgements

-- I received inspiration for this project from https://myfoodbook.com.au/recipes/categories
+- I received inspiration for this project from https://myfoodbook.com.au and https://www.bbcgoodfood.com